guregu/null/README.md

 Unlike `zero.Bool`, `null.Bool` will marshal to null if null.
 False input will not produce a null Bool.
 Can unmarshal from `sql.NullBool` JSON input.

 ### Bugs
 `json`'s `",omitempty"` struct tag does not work correctly right now.
 It will never omit a null or empty String.
-This should be [fixed in Go 1.4](https://code.google.com/p/go/issues/detail?id=4357).
+This should be [fixed eventually](https://github.com/golang/go/issues/4357).

 ### License
 BSD